terrastruct/byelinear/README.md

 It uses the Linear GraphQL API and the GitHub V3 and V4 APIs.

 It will hit the Linear GraphQL complexity limit quite quickly downloading issues.
-In our case just 100 issues. byelinear will back off and retry every minute so you can just let it run and wait until it's done.
+In our case just 20 issues. byelinear will back off and retry every minute so you can just let it run and wait until it's done.
+The fetch rate ends up being about 20 issues an hour.

-Or you can terminate byelinear and resume later.
+You can also terminate byelinear and resume later.
 It will start right where it left off based on the state in `./linear-corpus/state.json` (you can change this via `$BYELINEAR_CORPUS`).